Linseed and Green Tea, Allies Against Cancer?

 - Poor diet

-Yet, a lot of scientists agree that a diet rich in beneficial foods could play a crucial role in preventing and curing cancer.
-That’s why we are going to talk about two excellent anti-carcinogenic foods in this article: green tea and linseed
+A lot of scientists agree that a diet rich in beneficial foods could play a crucial role in the prevention of cancer.
+Therefore, we’re going to talk about two foods that may have potential anti-carcinogenic effects: green tea and linseed.

 Benefits of consuming green tea